Skip to main content

 Boise State University

 • Serves appointment in the Sociology Department as lecturer faculty member teaching upper and lower division courses with an emphasis on introductory ethnic studies, sociological communication and social problems courses and special topics in media and disability studies.
 Coursework includes the study of social problems, social groups, organizations and institutions.
 Instruction emphasizes critical thinking, civic engagement, problem solving, sociological perspectives, theory, research methods and applications in areas such as organizations, socialization, inequality, intergroup relations and other sociological phenomena.
-Appointment includes the development of inaugural course in sociological communication.
-(2019-present).
+Appointment included the development of an inaugural course in sociological communication.
+(2019-2022).

 Adjunct Instructor